daniaru6340/GameDB/README.md

 ## Description

 This application is build to ease archiving the game names and their info in an universal manner.
 This application saves all the data in a JSON file called info.json.
 Furthermore there is an logindata.json file which contains all the login details.
 I already know its not as secure as keeping it in a database.
-However this file contains hashed passwords which is moderate amount of security for this small of an application which doesnt rely on an internet connection.
+However this file contains hashed passwords which is moderate amount of security for this small of an application which doesn't rely on an internet connection.

 ## Compilation & Usage